 Here is a poem I love, written by Ellen Reiss, with whom I’ve studied for many years in the course The Aesthetic Realism Explanation of Poetry.
-As the world today is—and has been for so long—in turmoil about how to see the sameness and difference of people—in place, time, language, religion, culture, appearance, I am reminded of this moving poem about reality, which is introduced below with a brief note by the poet.
+As the world today is, and has been for so long, in turmoil about how to see the sameness and difference of people—in place, time, language, religion, culture, appearance—I am reminded of this moving poem about reality, including the reality which is the human self, wherever one lives.
+It is introduced with this brief note by the poet:

 “The Shadows, Black” is about two different aspects of the world: an Arabian desert and New York, with its skyscrapers.
 The poem says that these two are of each other, inseparable—as a person needs to see different aspects of herself as the same person. —Ellen Reiss

+Ellen Reiss is the Aesthetic Realism Chair of Education, and is the editor of the groundbreaking periodical The Right of Aesthetic Realism to Be Known.
+In that journal, she has written powerfully and with great kindness about the justice with which one person needs to see another.
 To read more poems by Ms. Reiss, and by others, go to What Poetry Really Is: A Celebration.
-And read some of her critical writings, and also works by Eli Siegel, poet and founder of Aesthetic Realism, at On the Criticism of Poetry.
+And you can read some of her critical writings, and also works by Eli Siegel, poet and founder of Aesthetic Realism, at On the Criticism of Poetry.

 The Shadows, Black